 Q: I have some questions about glute and hamstring exercises.
 I find these hard groups to target.
 For example, I’ve read so many great things about deadlifts…but my problem is that I can’t hold enough weight to get a good workout – my hands give out.

-There are of course other great options for glutes and hamstrings:
+4. There are of lots of other great options for glutes and hamstrings:

 - Single leg versions of the Romanian deadlift are great – takes a bit of doing to get the balance, but because it’s one leg doing the work, you can get more involvement with the same amount of weight.
 These are typically done with dumbbells (one or two).You can also do cable machine versions of this.